Basil Gogos: Career

 During the 1960s, Gogos provided a steady stream of illustrations for a variety of New York-based publications.
-The majority of his work during this period was for men's adventure magazines for which he painted many scenes of World War II battles, jungle perils and crime as well as cheesecake portraits of beautiful women.
+The majority of his work during this period was for men's adventure magazines for which he painted many scenes of World War II battles, jungle perils, and crime as well as cheesecake portraits of beautiful women.
 However, Gogos' greatest impact as an illustrator was the work he did for Warren Publishing.

 Famous Monsters of Filmland magazine, created by publisher James Warren and editor Forrest J Ackerman, premiered in 1958 and was aimed at young readers who were then discovering the classic horror films of the 1930s and 1940s on television.
 The magazine's covers were usually eye-catching close-ups of horror movie characters.
-Gogos' first work for Warren was the cover of Famous Monsters of Filmland #9 in 1960 featuring a portrait of Vincent Price from House of Usher painted in shades of red, yellow and green.
+Gogos' first work for Warren was the cover of Famous Monsters of Filmland #9 (November 1960) featuring a portrait of Vincent Price from House of Usher painted in shades of red, yellow and green.
 Over the next two decades, he created almost 50 covers for Famous Monsters, many of which have become iconic images of that period.
-Gogos also provided cover art for several other Warren magazines including Creepy, Eerie, Spacemen, Wildest Westerns and The Spirit.
+Gogos also provided cover art for several other Warren magazines including Creepy, Eerie, Spacemen, Wildest Westerns, and The Spirit.

-Gogos' Famous Monsters cover art featured most of the classic horror characters such as The Phantom of the Opera, Frankenstein's monster, Dracula, The Wolf Man, The Mummy, King Kong, Godzilla, and the Creature from the Black Lagoon and popular horror actors like Boris Karloff, Bela Lugosi, Vincent Price, Lon Chaney, Christopher Lee and Peter Cushing.
+Gogos' Famous Monsters cover art featured most of the classic horror characters such as the Phantom of the Opera, Frankenstein's monster, Count Dracula, the Wolf Man, the Mummy, King Kong, Godzilla, and the Creature from the Black Lagoon and popular horror actors like Boris Karloff, Bela Lugosi, Vincent Price, Lon Chaney, Christopher Lee, and Peter Cushing.
 Gogos often captured his subjects in an array of vivid colors using a technique in which the artist imagined the character bathed in colors from multiple light sources.
-He enjoyed painting monsters more than most of his more conventional assignments because of the 'freedom' he was given and because of the challenge of painting such unusual characters which he endeavored to portray as both frightening and sympathetic.
+He enjoyed painting monsters more than most of his more conventional assignments because of the "freedom" he was given and because of the challenge of painting such unusual characters which he endeavored to portray as both frightening and sympathetic.